 YouTube is the second largest search engine in the world after Google.
 And if video is part of your marketing strategy, then you’ve probably already invested time, effort, and creativity into videos for your own YouTube channel.

-But in order to make the most of YouTube as a platform to engage your customers, you can also mine YouTube Analytics (click here to visit your dashboard) for a treasure trove of insights to improve the performance of your videos.
+But in order to make the most of YouTube as a platform to engage your customers, you can also mine YouTube Analytics for a treasure trove of insights to improve the performance of your videos.

 Here are 10 metrics worth tracking and how to analyze them to achieve long term success with your YouTube channel.

 Free Reading List: Social Media Marketing Tactics

 Want to learn more about how social media can help drive sales?
 Download our free, curated list of high-impact articles.

 Get our Social Media Marketing Tactics reading list delivered right to your inbox.

 Almost there: please enter your email below to gain instant access.